 Stavanger is a port city in Rogaland, southwestern Norway,.
 The city has population around 130,000 (metro 320,000), ranking it the country's 3rd-largest metro area and Norway's 4th most populous municipality.

-- Today, the oil industry is a key sector of the Stavanger's economy.
+City's current economy is heavily based on the oil industry.
 The city is widely referred to as Norway's "oil capital".
 The biggest company is Statoil (Norwegian energy company headquartered here).
-Every two years, the city hosts the ONS (Offshore Northern Seas) - the energy sector's 2nd largest exhibition and conference event (the largest being Caspian Oil and Gas Conference).
+Every two years here is hosted ONS (Offshore Northern Seas) - energy sector's 2nd largest exhibition and conference event (the largest being Caspian Oil and Gas Conference).

 Port Stavanger cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Stavanger, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |Zhao Shang Yi Dun-Viking Sun|

 A range of early booking offers was introduced alongside the P&O Cruises summer 2022 programme.
 150+ vacations both from the home port of...November 4, 2020